 After the collapsed of the Ottoman Empire at the end of WWI, modern day Syria came under French mandate and the French army established a military base near Deir ez Zor.
 When Syria gained independence in 1945, Deir ez Zor became a farming backwater.
 It wasn’t until the discovery of oil in early 1980s, that the city reinstated its status as a hub.

-The following exhibition features 22 rare hand-colored studio portraits by Armenian photographer Karawan.
+The following exhibition features two galleries.
+The first shows twenty-two rare hand-colored studio portraits by Armenian photographer Karawan.
 Patrick Godeau discovered the collection when he visited Deir Ez Zor in 2003, and acquired the photos from the late photographer’s family which, at the time, still ran the studio.
+In the accompanying story Godeau describes how he acquired the photos.
+The second gallery features photographs of Deir ez Zor from the 1920s to the early 1970s.